Key Takeaways

 Contract Validity Criteria

-In Minnesota, capacity limitations render a contract voidable if the individual lacked sufficient understanding to comprehend the nature and consequences of the transaction at the time of contractual negotiations.
-The law requires clear evidence demonstrating the person’s incapacity and the opposing party’s awareness thereof.
+A contract with a mentally incapacitated party is voidable if the person lacked sufficient understanding to comprehend the nature and consequences of the transaction at the time of contracting.
+Minnesota requires clear evidence of the person’s incapacity and the opposing party’s awareness of it.

 Key remedies include: